 Hiking across a broad and barren lava plain the next day, I looked at my photographs.
 They reminded me of bronchoscopic Nd;YAG laser resections.
 People don’t talk much about laser anymore.
 It seems most interventionists use argon plasma, cryotherapy, and electrocautery to assist with their resections.
 But in the 1980s and for thirty years onward, laser was a magic wand for restoring airway patency.
 Courses included talks on laser physics, how-to’s on laser safety, videos of resection techniques, and lectures about complications such as popcorn effect, fire, perforation, and bleeding.

 Emphasis was given to the concept of Power Density, to photocoagulation and vaporization, and the risks of collateral tissue damage during laser resection.
 Today, I wonder whether people learn these concepts and techniques with the same level of detail and scientific justification as years past.
+Workers comp attorneys in los angeles, CA from workerscompensationattorneyorangecounty.com are there to assist you in legal matters.
 Maybe, lasers are too expensive for most institutions.
 Perhaps they don’t have the appeal they once had; after all, other modalities also do the job, and stents maintain airway patency over the longer term.